NickMendes/ecomm/README.md

 # ecomm

-Projeto de Ecommerce criando durante o programa LevelUp da Alura
+This is a back-end application created for a ecommerce using Node.js, Express and Mongoose to help applie the acquired knowledge from the Alura Junior Dev program together with PagoNxt (A Santader company).

 ## 12 Factor App
 [The Twelve-Factor App](https://12factor.net/)

 Analysis of the application on the twelve factors to be applied of the methodology for building software as a service.
-Resume about every factor and explanation if the factor itself is applied
+Resume about every factor and explanation if the factor itself is applied.

 1. [x] **Codebase**